astorDev/nist/queries/article/index.md

 );
 ```

-Now if we run the request below:
+Now, if we run the request below:

 ```http
 GET http://localhost:5074/query-controller?name=Egor&age=29
 ```

-We should get the mathching query as a JSON:
+We should get the matching query as a JSON:

 ```json
 {